Montgomery bus boycott: Boycott

 On the night of Parks' arrest, the Women's Political Council, led by Jo Ann Robinson, printed and circulated a flyer throughout Montgomery's black community that read as follows:

 Another woman has been arrested and thrown in jail because she refused to get up out of her seat on the bus for a white person to sit down.
 It is the second time since the Claudette Colvin case that a Negro woman has been arrested for the same thing.
 This has to be stopped.
 Negroes have rights too, for if Negroes did not ride the buses, they could not operate.
-Three-fourths of the riders are Negro, yet we are arrested, or have to stand over empty seats.
+Three-fourths of the riders are Negro, yet they were are arrested, or have to stand over empty seats.
 If we do not do something to stop these arrests, they will continue.
 The next time it may be you, or your daughter, or mother.
 This woman's case will come up on Monday.
 We are, therefore, asking every Negro to stay off the buses Monday in protest of the arrest and trial.
 Don't ride the buses to work, to town, to school, or anywhere on Monday.
 You can afford to stay out of school for one day if you have no other way to go except by bus.
 You can also afford to stay out of town for one day.
 If you work, take a cab, or walk.
 But please, children and grown-ups, don't ride the bus at all on Monday.
 Please stay off all buses Monday.

 The next morning there was a meeting led by the new Montgomery Improvement Association (MIA) head, King, where a group of 16 to 18 people gathered at the Mt.
 Zion Church to discuss boycott strategies.
 At that time Rosa Parks was introduced but not asked to speak, despite a standing ovation and calls from the crowd for her to speak; she asked someone if she should say something, but they replied, "Why, you've said enough."
 A citywide boycott of public transit was proposed, with three demands: 1) courteous treatment by bus operators, 2) passengers seated on a first-come, first-served basis, with black people seated in the back half and white people seated in the front half, and 3) black people would be employed as bus operators on routes predominately taken by black people.